Shirley Shahan: Personal life

 She worked for SoCal Gas Company for over thirty years before retiring.

-In 1966, while match racing around the U.S., Shahan was a contestant on "Hollywood Squares" and "To Tell the Truth" (where, she confesses, Bill Cullen guess right she was a drag racer).
+In 1966, while match racing around the U.S., Shahan was a contestant on "Hollywood Squares" and "To Tell the Truth" (where, she confesses, Bill Cullen guessed right she was a drag racer).
 The 1966 Winternationals win also attracted the attention of ABC's "Wide World of Sports".

 She divorced H. L., and has been married to her second husband, Ken Bridges, for over forty years.

 Shahan has three children.
 Her youngest son, Steven, was on the pit crew of two top fuel teams, one of them Ed McCulloch's.
-Her youngest son, Th Robert, races a replica of her 1968 Dodge Dart.
+Her youngest son, Robert, races a replica of her 1968 Dodge Dart.
 Her daughter, Janet (the eldest), and her husband operate a Lucas Oil-sponsored tractor puller called Git-R-Done.
 She has twenty-seven grandchildren.

 In her spare time, she plays softball and golf.
 She still lives in Tulare, California.

 In 1997, Shahan was inducted into the Drag Racing Hall of Fame.

 As of 2008, at 70, Shahan still competed in some nostalgia drag racing events.